Awais9/VolleySingleCall/README.md

       isShowDialog()
       VolleyQueue.setHeaders()

-Check the example to understand thier functionality.
+Check the example to understand their functionality.